KonradCichoszewski/nestjs-movie-api/README.md

 - `GET /genres` - list all genres.
 Genres are sorted by `name`, ascending, by default
 - `GET /genres/:id` - find a single genre by its `id`
 - `POST /genres` - create a new genre.
 This endpoint expects a body containing only genre's `name`.
 The `id`, if provided, will be ignored and assigned automatically by the database.
-This API requires that genre `name` be at least 1 and at most 50 characters long
+This API requires that genre `name` be at least 1 and at most 50 characters long.
+The genre names must be unique, and are saved to the database converted to lowercase and trimmed of the whitespace, so if a genre named `"horror"` already exists, then an attempt to create a new genre named `"Horror"` or `" hORRoR "` will result in a `HTTP 409 Conflict` response.
 - `PATCH /genres/:id` - update a genre with the provided `id`.
 Since the `name` is the only editable genre's property, it is required in the request body
 - `DELETE /genres/:id` - remove a genre with the provided `id`.
 The genre will also be removed from a list of genres of any movie which contained it.
 As a result of this operation some movies can become "genreless" (with no associated genres) and this API allows such state.